 This is a free telephone reassurance service sponsored daily (Mon.-Sat.) by the Saint Joseph Health System Auxiliary and supported by Mishawaka Medical Center.
 Speak to a volunteer caller daily to hear a friendly voice and connect with someone outside your home.
 Great for people who live alone because you call in or receive a call every day.
 For more information or to request an application, call Volunteer Services at 574-335-1125.

 “Milton Adult Day Services, a service of Center for Hospice Care, provides a structured setting to adults who need health, social, and support services during the day.
-This community-based service is designed to meet the individual needs of functionally impaired adults who require supervision during the day.
-Milton Adult Day Services promises to be respectful, offer opportunities for an enhanced quality of life, and assure your loved one’s safety.”
-Call to schedule a visit to see if Milton Adult Day Services would be a good outlet for you or if it could help enrich the life of a loved one.
+This community-based service is designed to meet the individual needs of functionally impaired adults who require supervision during the day.”
+Call Milton Adult Day Services to schedule a visit.
 574-232-2666.
-Located at 922 E. Colfax Ave., South Bend

 24/7 SAGE Hotline: 877-360-LGBT (5428)